NivC/nivc.github.io/_pages/about.md

 News
 --------
+- Our workshop [Red Teaming GenAI: What Can We Learn from Adversaries](redteaming-gen-ai.github.io) will take place at NeurIPS 2024.
+We are accepting submissions until September 14, 2024!

 - My team together with Yuval Lemberg, Hestia, won **1st place** (Defense track) and **3st place** (Attack track) in the [Large Language Model Capture-the-Flag Competition](https://ctf.spylab.ai/).

 - Our work on the vulnerability of concept erasure methods will be presented in *ICLR 2024*.
 Check out our project [website](https://nyu-dice-lab.github.io/CCE/)!